Gary Linnen: Unlocking the Power of Peer Leaders

 My nephew just applied to college, and

-Like the rudiments, rudiments, the basics, like use your number, use your ID.
+The rudiments, the basics, like use your number, use

-My name is not Nazia.
+My name is not Nazare.
 Why are they calling me looking for you?

-it's important for us as an organization, school systems, and friends to have that type of checklist to like, hey, in order for you to go to college, here's the five things you need to understand.
+And that's where it's important for us as an organization, school systems, and friends to have that type of checklist to be like, hey, in order for you to go to college, here's the five things you need to understand.

-What are the, what's the personal information that you need to make sure that you have, what are the emergency contact information that you need to have?
+What's the personal information that you need to make sure that you have?
+What are the emergency emergency contact information that you need to have?

-Cause you're getting there and, you know, what happens if you, you know,
+Because you're getting there and what happens if you

 stomp your toe or whatever the case may be.
 They just don't know.